Ohio firework company receives multiple bomb threats after Trump tweets out praise

 The president has boasted about a major celebration honoring the U.S. military this week, calling it the “Salute to America.”

-Phantom Fireworks CEO Bruce Zoldan issued a statment to WFMJ seeming to confirm that the threats likely came as a result of the president’s praise.
+Phantom Fireworks CEO Bruce Zoldan issued a statement to WFMJ seeming to confirm that the threats likely came as a result of the president’s praise.

 “Unfortunately we had a bomb threat called in twice.
 Police and bomb squad and canine units came to search the entire premises.
 This was done shortly after President Trump's tweet thanking Phantom Fireworks and Me personally for donating this year's fireworks for the Washington D.C. show,” the statement read.

-Vice President William Weimer told Fox News in a phone call that while it might have been due to the president’s tweet, there could have been a number of reasons why the bomb threats were called in.
+Phantom Vice President William Weimer told Fox News, however, that while the threats might have been due to the president’s tweet, there could have been a number of other reasons, too.

 CLICK HERE TO GET THE FOX NEWS APP

-Weimer called it the “total work of a coward” that delayed operations during an extremely busy season.
+Weimer called it the “total work of a coward” and said the calls delayed operations during an extremely busy season.

-He said the company has bolstered up security in each of their locations across the country, adding he thinks such an incident “would be categorized as a terroristic threat.”
+He said the company has bolstered security in each of its locations across the country, adding he thinks such an incident “would be categorized as a terroristic threat.”

-Phantom Fireworks has around 79 store locations in 15 states, with four warehousez, around 8 regional sales offices and approximately 1,300 temporary locations to service the July Fourth holiday.
+Phantom Fireworks has around 79 store locations in 15 states, with four warehouses, about eight regional sales offices and approximately 1,300 temporary locations to service the July Fourth holiday.